Comp Sound

 1. Add a drum sound when the ball bounces. ••

 2. Add a little randomness to the playback rate of the sound each time the ball bounces.
-This little trick can add some realism to sound effects. •••
+This little trick can add some texture to sound effects. •••

 Visualizing Sound with p5.js